 The price for using rescue funds

-The UK bank is required to sell more than 600 branches that make up TSB because of a European Union stipulation obligating the bank to create more competition in the domestic market after receiving massive state aid during the global financial crisis.
+is required to sell more than 600 branches that make up TSB because of a European Union stipulation obligating the bank to create more competition in the domestic market after receiving massive state aid during the global financial crisis.

 "TSB has a strong balance sheet and significant economic protection against legacy issues," Lloyds' chief executive officer, Antonio Horta-Osorio, said in a statement.